doug-leith/appFirewall/README.md

 ## Contributing

 New ideas and help with development always welcome !
-The way to do it is to fork your own branch from the repository here, then send me an email with proposed changes and a link to the branch.
+The way to do propose code changes is to fork your own branch from the repository here, then send me an email with proposed changes and a link to the branch.

 ## Authors